thu-ml/tianshou/docs/01_tutorials/00_training_process.md

    * off-policy learning (where the policy is updated based on data collected using the current and previous policies)
  * offline learning (where the replay buffer is pre-filled and not updated during training)

-In Tianshou, the `Trainer` and `Algorithm` classes are specialised to handle these different modes accordingly.
+In Tianshou, the {class}`~tianshou.trainer.trainer.Trainer` and {class}`~tianshou.algorithm.algorithm_base.Algorithm` classes are specialised to handle these different modes accordingly.